Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 Baking soda may be used to remove stubborn stains, but use it with caution.
 Baking soda is an alkaline substance that should be handled with caution.
-It’s also listed as a mild-abrasive cleanser, so there’s no need to scrub too hard.
+It’s also listed as a mild-abrasive cleaner, so there’s no need to scrub too hard.

 A little quantity of baking soda should be sprinkled over the discoloration.
 Gently massage the area with a gentle, moist cloth; do not scrape.
 To neutralize the alkaline, thoroughly rinse the area with cold water and pat dry with a soft cloth.

 Make sure the baking soda isn’t left on the floor for too long.
-It is usually preferable to repeat a process than to risk extended exposure.
+It is ly preferable to repeat a process than to risk extended exposure.
 The shiny sheen of marble flooring will be dulled by baking soda.

 You may also place doormats near doorways to encourage guests to wash their shoes or remove them.

 Using vibrant rugs and carpets is a fantastic approach to demonstrate your sense of style and taste.
-Combine different colours and patterns to create a relaxing environment for you and your family.
+Combine different colors and patterns to create a relaxing environment for you and your family.
 They will help keep your feet warm in the winter because marble may get cold.

 FAQs About Cleaning Marble Floors